 This classic exercise is part of many workout routines.
 A bench press involves lying on your back on a bench and lifting a weighted bar.
 The key to safely executing a bench press depends on proper hand positioning.
 If your hands are too far apart, you increase your risk of a rotator cuff injury because your shoulders are intensely worked as opposed to the weight being distributed across multiple muscle groups.
 The recommended positioning is to hold the bar with your hands at shoulder width.
 This can help evenly exert the shoulders, arms, and chest, and allow for a more effective and safe workout.

-In addition to these three exercises, there are many other common moves that must be done properly in order to prevent injury.
-Dr. Wright identified the following:
+In addition to these three exercises, there are many other common moves that must be done properly in order to prevent injury:

 Squats are another staple exercise.
 They can be done with your body weight or additional weight.
 This exercise involves engaging your lower body while bending the knees and lowering your full body toward the ground.